pipe-cd/pipecd/docs/content/en/docs-dev/user-guide/managing-application/customizing-deployment/script-run.md

 - ssh
 - jq
 - curl
+- kubectl, helm, kustomize, terraform stored in $PIPED_TOOL_DIR
+  - Binaries can be specified as "kubectl-${version}" or "kubectl".
+  - If no version is specified on the piped config or app.pipecd.yaml, both the ones with and without default version suffix will be installed.
+  - Please check the [code](https://github.com/pipe-cd/pipecd/blob/master/pkg/app/piped/toolregistry/install.go#L28C1-L33C2) about the default versions.
 - and the builtin commands installed in the base image.

 The public piped image available in PipeCD main repo (ref: [Dockerfile](https://github.com/pipe-cd/pipecd/blob/master/cmd/piped/Dockerfile)) is based on [alpine](https://hub.docker.com/_/alpine/) and only has a few UNIX commands available (ref: [piped-base Dockerfile](https://github.com/pipe-cd/pipecd/blob/master/tool/piped-base/Dockerfile)).